 Numerous sumps collect and drain water from building footings and from under beamline tunnels in the Tevatron, Main Injector, and the Experimental Areas.
-Water collected by these sumps often contains detectable concentrations of radionuclides (primarily tritium, H) that have been leached by rainwater from radioactive soil near beam targets and absorbers or released accidentally to sumps due to losses from beamline cooling water systems.
+Water collected by these sumps often contains detectable concentrations of radionuclides (primarily tritium, 3H) that have been leached by rainwater from radioactive soil near beam targets and absorbers or released accidentally to sumps due to losses from beamline cooling water systems.
 These sumps discharge to ditches and ponds onsite.

 In addition, water is also collected from the NuMI tunnel system.
-NuMI water contains measurable concentrations of tritium and the primary source of the tritium comes from water contact with components within the tunnel.
+NuMI tunnel water contains measurable concentrations of tritium and the primary source of the tritium comes from water contact with components within the tunnel.
 The water that is collected consists primarily of groundwater that has infiltrated into the tunnel.
-This high-quality water is pumped from the tunnel and directed into the ICW system where it is used primarily for make-up water for the CUB cooling towers.
+This high-quality water is pumped from the tunnel and directed into the ICW system where it is used primarily for make-up water for the Central Utilities Building (CUB) cooling towers.
 Excess NuMI water and effluent from the towers is directed to the ICW pond system.

-In 2013 Fermilab continued to discharge measureable concentrations of tritium to surface waters off site.
+Fermilab continued to discharge measureable concentrations of tritium to surface waters off site.
 The concentrations measured were well below the DOE Order 458.1 Derived Concentration Standard of 1,900 pCi/ml.
 Releases depend on pond levels and the operational mode of the accelerator complex.
 Fermilab's site-specific NPDES permit includes monitoring requirements for tritium at all six outfalls.
-Monthly data from measurements taken at site boundary locations are made available to all through the Tritium at Fermilab website.
+In 2014 for the first time, measurable tritium (above 1 pCi/ml) was discharged to Kress Creek at the outfall.
+Monthly data from measurements taken at site boundary locations are made publicly available through the Tritium at Fermilab website.
 Monitoring for radioactivity in surface water continues to be a primary component of Fermilab's routine environmental surveillance program.